Kemangkon, Purbalingga

-Kemangkon is a district within the Purbalingga Regency of Central Java.
+Kemangkon ([kəˈmaŋkɔn]) is an administrative district (kecamatan) within the Purbalingga Regency of Central Java.

 Economy

 The economy of Kemangkon is dominated by farming and factory.

 Demographics

-Kemangkon has a population of ~56,084 people, of which 97% are Banyumasan and use the traditional Banyumasan language.
+Kemangkon had a population of 66,096 people at the mid-2023 official estimates, of which 97% are Banyumasan and use the traditional Banyumasan language.
 The majority of the inhabitants work as farmers.

 Geography

 Kemangkon is located on Mount Slamet at the highest point within the Purbalingga Regency.
 It is located in the tropical forest of the region, with the Serayu and Klawing rivers running through it.

 The district is home to 20 individual villages: